 The Microsoft school software agreement with the Ministry of Education provides all NZ schools with access to their suite of tools.

 Join the Virtual Learning Network (VLN) and join the groups to participate in these discussions.

 This group is facilitated by the Centre for Assistive Technology Advisor with the Ministry of Education, who provides advice on the use of technology to enable students to access The New Zealand Curriculum.

 Share and discuss assistive technology options and the ways that both specialised assistive technology and standard technologies can be used to support students in this group.
 The group blog reviews software and apps to support learning.

 An open group for teachers of children and young people with special education needs.

-The Connected ICT PD cluster share their inquiry into identifying and overcoming the barriers to success in reading and writing for students with learning disabilities.
-The inquiry identified what assistive technologies are available to help students experiencing difficulty and how they can be used to support students literacy learning in the classroom.
+The Connected ICT PD cluster shares its inquiry into identifying and overcoming the barriers to success in reading and writing for students with learning disabilities.
+The inquiry identified what assistive technologies are available to help students experiencing difficulty and how they can be used to support students' literacy learning in the classroom.